-At the GS-11 level, the incumbent works under the close supervision of a Team Leader and Division Chief within DCHA/FFP to support the work of an SFFPO.
+At the GS-11 level, the incumbent works under the close supervision of a Team Leader and Division Chief in FFP/Washington to support the work of a SFFPO.
 With guidance from the Team Leader, the incumbent exercises some independence and initiative in defining and carrying out duties, prioritizing overall objectives, and managing available resources.
-In coordination with the Team Leader and with daily oversight from the SFFPO, the incumbent supports the
+In coordination with the Team Leader and with daily oversight from the SFFPO, the incumbent supports the SFFPO to: a) plan and carry out assignments; b) prioritize tasks so that assignments are completed on time; c) develop deadlines for activities and other specialized tasks; d) resolve most conflicts that arise; e) coordinate work with others as necessary; f) maintain professional relationships; and g) organize meetings with colleagues both inside and outside USAID who have relevant knowledge or interest in the country(ies) the incumbent is backstopping.

-SFFPO to plan and carryout assignments, prioritize tasks so that assignments are completed on time; develop deadlines for activities and other specialized tasks, resolve most conflicts that arise, coordinate work with others as necessary, maintain relationships and organize meetings with colleagues both inside and outside USAID who have relevant knowledge of or interest in the country(ies) the incumbent is backstopping.
-In addition the incumbent in coordination with the Team Leader and with daily oversight from the SFFPO will ensure the accuracy of all documentation submitted for clearance and/or approval; track program-specific information such as funding levels and report submissions; draft information products; and convene technical evaluation committees to review applications for funding from NGOs and PIOs.
+In addition, the incumbent, in coordination with the Team Leader and with daily oversight from the SFFPO: a) ensures the accuracy of all documentation submitted for clearance and/or approval; b) tracks program-specific information such as funding levels and report submissions; c) drafts information products; and d) convenes technical evaluation committees to review applications for funding from non-governmental organizations (NGOs) and PIOs.
 With input from the Team Leader, the incumbent interprets policy in terms of established objectives.
-The incumbent keeps his/her supervisor informed of progress in the achievement of objectives and advised of potentially controversial matters.
-Completed work is reviewed by the Team Leader with support from the SFFPO in terms of effectiveness in advancing USAID's Food Security policy, DCHA/FFP's Strategic Plan, and Bureau objectives as enunciated in the annual results reports/resource request submissions.
+The incumbent keeps her/his supervisor informed of progress in the achievement of objectives and advised of potentially controversial matters.
+Completed work is reviewed by the Team Leader, with support from the SFFPO, for effectiveness in advancing USAID's Food Security policy, FFP's Strategic Plan, and Bureau objectives as enunciated in the annual results reports/resource request submissions.
 In addition, the incumbent's work is reviewed in terms of effectiveness in facilitating the smooth and efficient workflow within the country portfolio.